Soprano and alto saxophones in mainly jazz/improvisational settings.

 2009-2010 a member of Total Vibration (including among others Markus Breuss and Tsukiko Amakawa), a group based in Spain concentrating on playing mainly Don Cherry-compositions, touring Andalusia in 2009 and playing at a festival in Huesca 2010.
 Also played at Hurta Cordel Festival in Madrid 2012 with an off-shoot project as Amakawa-Gärdin-Shalev.

-2013 playing and recording in Portugal with The Red Trio and other members of the Lisbon scene (octet).
-Recording from Lisbon's St George's church with Rodrigo Pinheiro and Pedro Lopes released as "History of the Lisbon chaplaincy" in 2017.
-2014 a new recording session in Lisbon with Rodrigo Pinheiro, Marco Franco and Travassos resulting in the release of "Oblique Mirrors" in 2015.
+2013-2014 playing and recording in Portugal with The Red Trio and other members of the Lisbon scene (octet).
+Concert recording from Lisbon's St George's church with Rodrigo Pinheiro and Pedro Lopes released as "History of the Lisbon chaplaincy" in 2017.
+2014 a new recording session in Lisbon with Rodrigo Pinheiro, Marco Franco and Travassos documented in the release of "Oblique Mirrors" in 2015 and "Oblique (trio)" in 2018.